 All of the staff at Suwannee Hulaween could not be more excited for our 2017 event and lineup.

-To address issues of over-crowding and congestion, Suwannee Hulaween will continue to limit ticket sales to 20,000 weekend passes in 2017.
+To address issues of over-crowding and congestion, Suwannee Hulaween 2017 will continue to limit ticket sales to 20,000 weekend passes.
 Please plan to buy your tickets early this year to avoid missing out on Suwannee Hulaween 2017.
 The Suwannee Hulaween producers, in partnership with SCI and The Spirit of the Suwannee Music Park, worked hard to develop a plan that will make Suwannee Hulaween 2017 the smoothest, stress-free and most enjoyable experience possible for every guest.

-In order to reduce congestion in the camping areas, Suwannee Hulaween will limit the number of cars entering the campgrounds by implementing a new Car Camping Pass priced at $25.00 per vehicle and $35.00 for RVs.
+In order to reduce congestion in the camping areas, Suwannee Hulaween will limit the number of cars entering both the primitive campgrounds and VIP campgrounds by implementing a new Car Camping Pass.
 There is no limit to the number of guests that can camp with each car, just a limit on the number of cars allowed into the campgrounds.

-Guests who do not wish to pay for a Car Camping Pass can park their car in the outer lots for FREE and ride an extensive shuttle service system to the campground.
+Guests who do not wish to purchase a Car Camping Pass, or missed out on the opportunity to purchase one, can park their car in the outer lots for FREE and ride an extensive shuttle service system to the campground.
+If you are coming from out of town, we offer a shuttle service to and from Jacksonville Int'l Airport (JAX) and additional locations.
+Check it out here.

 Suwannee Hulaween hopes that implementing the Car Camping Pass will encourage attendees to carpool.
 Carpooling will significantly reduce environmental impact, traffic and congestion.
 Car Camping Passes will go On-Sale Thursday, May 11, 2017 at 10am MT / 12pm ET.

-After many meetings and extensive discussions, we determined that these changes will ensure a better experience for all guests at Suwannee Hulaween.
-Thank you for embracing these changes and continuing to help Suwannee Hulaween elevate to new heights.
+After many meetings and extensive discussions, we determined that these changes will ensure a better experience for all guests at Suwannee Hulaween 2017.
+Thank you for embracing these changes and helping Suwannee Hulaween elevate to new heights.

 Pack and Camp Responsibly